Posers (film): Plot

 Adria (Jessica Pare) is a young woman living the young urban career professional life seemingly all around innocent and radiantly angelic with a dark side, she's getting more criminally inclined with a trio of morally depraved young women who live for two things, vanity and revenge, who does a voiceover of the rules of getting their good favor and worshipping the queen bee, Love (Stefanie von Pfetten).
 They go to a nightclub and then follow Sadie (Danielle Kind), a young woman to the washroom and then swarmbeat her to death for cheating on Love with her boyfriend.
 Police Detective Sinclair (Adam Beach) investigates the four for the murder and gets nowhere cause a rule by Adria, "When something happens, blame it on a man" and begins a relationship with Adria, learning that her mother is in the hospital.
 Suddenly, Love has disappeared with blood smeared everywhere in her apartment which traumatises the other three.
-Then as the three go about their lives, their conscience gets the better of the them, getting more pathologically paranoid.
+Then as the three go about their lives, their conscience gets the better of them, getting more pathologically paranoid.
 At a party, the girls then argue and Vonny produces a handgun, then leaves the room only to be fatally shot by police.
-Ruth (Emily Hampshire) is then arrested for the murder of Love and Sinclair reveals a twist ending, Adria does not have a hospital-ridden mother, who passed away long ago and Adria suffers from multiple personality disorder, meaning Adria actually murdered Love.
+Ruth (Emily Hampshire) is then arrested for the murder of Love and Sinclair reveals a twist ending, Adria does not have a hospital-ridden mother, who died long ago and Adria suffers from multiple personality disorder, meaning Adria actually murdered Love.